Resources for Students

 Online Reference Books

 The International Encyclopedia of Hospitality Management is published by Elsevier and is available in the Gale Virtual Reference Library.
-If you are accessing this resource from off campus you will need your My Chemeketa user name and six-digit password as a login.
+If you are accessing this resource from off campus you will need your My Chemeketa user name and password as a login.

 The An A-Z of Food and Drink is available online.

 See also the database Infotrac Hospitality, Tourism, & Leisure Collection and Business Insights: Global, which contains reference books, below.

 Use the Library Search to find books.
 Limit your search to electronic books by selecting the eBooks resource type under Refine My Results.
 Chemeketa E-books will show as having Online access, with a green disc indicator.
 To access these books from off campus you will need your My Chemeketa user name and password.